Gailpositive/Darey.io-Projects-1-10/Darey.io-Projects-1-10/Project-3/Shell-Scripting.md

 * Create a new file 'sorting.sh with the 'touch' command
 * Navigate to my vscode with the command 'code.' to executed some blocks of codes and back to my powershell.
-* On my vscode, I enter the first line of operation of the script, 'shebang '#!' follow by the interpreter '/bin/bash' command.
-* On powershell terminal, execute the script ./sorting.sh
+* I execute the script './sorting.sh'
-* "echo' command to print 'creating files... stdout
+* "echo' command to print 'creating files...
-* 'echo' command to print  'file created' stdout
+* Files created.
-* Displays  all 'files in the shell-scripting in their current order:
+* Files are created in their current order
-* File1.txt, file3.txt, sorting.sh,  file2.txt, navigating-linux-filesystem.sh, user-input.sh
+* Displaying all files in in the shell-scripting directory in their current order: File1.txt, file3.txt, sorting.sh,  file2.txt, navigating-linux-filesystem.sh, user-input.sh
-* Display 'sorting files alphabetically...
+* 'sorting files alphabetically...
-*  Display 'files sorted' stdout
+* Files sorted, piped and redirected to a new file "sorted_files.txt
-* list of sorted files:file1.txt, file2.txt, file3.txt, navigating-linux-filesystem.sh, sorted_files.txt, sorting.sh, user-input.sh,
+* cat command to display data in the 'sorted files':  file1.txt, file2.txt, file3.txt, navigating-linux-filesystem.sh, sorted_files.txt, sorting.sh, user-input.sh,
 * 'echo' to print 'Remove original files'
 * 'echo' to print  'Renamed sorted files'
 * 'echo' to print 'files renamed'